 Over the years, this has been an ongoing dispute between Maori and the Crown, but it has never been legally proved who actually owns our rivers, lakes, seabed or foreshore.
 Ancient history, the Magna Carta, Queen Victoria, British Law or the Tiriti o Waitangi did not give the ownership of our rivers, lakes, seabed or foreshore to Maori, they are held in "trust" by the Crown for the people of New Zealand.
-The Crown has no right to give our rivers, lakes, seabed or foreshore to one group of New Zealand Citizens who are no longer the "distinct race of people that signed the Tiriti o Waitangi in 1840".
+Until it is proved otherwise, the Crown has no right to give our rivers, lakes, seabed or foreshore to one group of New Zealand Citizens who are no longer the "distinct race of people that signed the Tiriti o Waitangi in 1840".